darth10/darth10.github.io/resources/templates/md/posts/linq-is-not-quick/linq-is-not-quick.md

 <div id="postchart1" class="chart"></div>

-The results essentially show that using LINQ is slightly more performant than imperative approaches in only one case.
+The results show that using LINQ is slightly more performant than imperative approaches in only one case.
 Even in this case, the difference in performance is not really significant.
 LinqFaster also performs better than LINQ, but is generally slower on arrays compared to imperative code.